KhasanovR/blog/_posts/2025-05-04-note-taking.md

 ### Linear vs. Non-Linear Systems

-- **Linear**: Traditional document organization (folders, hierarchies)
-- **Non-linear**: Connection-focused with linking and flexible organization
+* **Linear Systems**: Traditional organizational structures using folders and hierarchies.
+* **Non-Linear Systems**: Flexible, connection-focused systems with the ability to link various pieces of information.

 ### Key Tools

-- **Notion**: All-in-one workspace with databases and templates
+* **Notion**: An all-in-one workspace that includes databases, task management, and templates.
-- **Obsidian**: Local markdown files with powerful linking and visualization
+* **Obsidian**: Local markdown files that allow powerful linking and visualization.
-- **Roam Research**: Block-based system emphasizing bidirectional links
+* **Roam Research**: A block-based system with bidirectional links for deeper connection-building.
-- **Annotation Tools**: Highlight and comment on existing documents
+* **Annotation Tools**: Tools for highlighting and commenting on existing documents for additional context.

 ---

 ## Finding Your Perfect System

-Consider:
+To choose the best note-taking system, consider the following:

-1. **Your purpose**: Class notes, research, personal knowledge?
+1. **Your Purpose**: Are you taking class notes, working on research, or organizing personal knowledge?
-2. **Learning style**: Visual, systematic, connective?
-3. **Practical constraints**: Time available, collaboration needs?
+2. **Learning Style**: Are you more visual, systematic, or connective in your approach to learning?
+3. **Practical Constraints**: What’s your available time?
+Do you need to collaborate?
-4. **Technical comfort**: Simple analog to complex digital?
+4. **Technical Comfort**: Do you prefer simple analog methods or more complex digital tools?

 ---

 ## Science-Backed Note-Taking Principles

+Research shows that certain practices lead to better retention and deeper understanding:

-- **Generation Effect**: Creating content improves retention vs. passive recording
+* **Generation Effect**: Creating content actively (like writing) improves memory more than passive recording[^3].
-- **Testing Effect**: Retrieving information strengthens memory
+* **Testing Effect**: Retrieving information through tests strengthens long-term retention[^4].
-- **Dual Coding**: Information encoded both verbally and visually is better remembered
+* **Dual Coding**: Encoding information both visually and verbally improves memory[^5].

 ---

 ## Context Matters

-Note-taking approaches vary for:
+Your note-taking approach should be adapted depending on the context:

-- **Academic settings**: Focus on understanding and study preparation
+* **Academic Settings**: Focus on deep understanding and efficient study preparation.
-- **Research**: Emphasis on connections and retrievability
+* **Research**: Emphasize connections between concepts and easy retrieval.
-- **Meetings**: Clarity and action items
+* **Meetings**: Focus on clarity and capturing action items.
-- **Personal use**: Flexibility and individual goals
+* **Personal Use**: Flexible and tailored to your individual goals.

-**Remember**: The best system is the one you'll consistently use.
-Your note-taking system should evolve as you do—serving your learning rather than requiring you to serve it.
+**Remember**: The best note-taking system is the one that fits your needs and can grow with you.
+As you evolve, so should your note-taking methods—always serve your learning, don’t let your system control you.

+---

+## References

+[^1]: Ebbinghaus, H. (1885). *Memory: A Contribution to Experimental Psychology*.

+[^2]: Mueller, P. A., & Oppenheimer, D. M. (2014).
+[The pen is mightier than the keyboard: Advantages of longhand over laptop note taking](https://doi.org/10.1177/0956797614524581). *Psychological Science*.

+[^3]: Slamecka, N. J., & Graf, P. (1978).
+[The generation effect: Delineation of a phenomenon](https://doi.org/10.1037/0278-7393.4.6.602). *Journal of Experimental Psychology: Human Learning and Memory*.

+[^4]: Roediger, H. L., & Butler, A. C. (2011).
+[The critical role of retrieval practice in long-term retention](https://doi.org/10.1037/a0022327). *Trends in Cognitive Sciences*.

+[^5]: Paivio, A. (1986). *Mental representations: A dual coding approach*.